carl-parrish/todo_vanilla.js/README.md

 - There should be a "Display todos" and a "Toggle All" Button in the app
 - Clicking "Display todos" should run the todoList.displayAll() method
 - Clicking "Toggle All" should run the todoList.toggleAll() method

+#V8 requirements
+- It should have working controls for .addTodo
+- It should have working controls for .changeTodo
+- It should have working controls for .deleteTodo
+- It should have working controls for .toggleCompleted